bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

 ## Protein data

 We use a processed 2DRI dataset that represents the ribose binding protein in bacterial transport and chemotaxis.
-The source organism is the known [Escherichia coli](https://en.wikipedia.org/wiki/Escherichia_coli) bacteria.
+The source organism is the [Escherichia coli](https://en.wikipedia.org/wiki/Escherichia_coli) bacteria.
-You can find details on this data at the related [RCSB Protein Data Bank page](https://www.rcsb.org/structure/2dri).
+You can find more details on this protein at the related [RCSB Protein Data Bank page](https://www.rcsb.org/structure/2dri).

 ![image.png](./2dri-image.png)